StackHut/nstack-docs/reference/bigquery_walkthrough.rst

 which you use by extending a built-in BigQuery module with your own data types, SQL, and credentials.

-This walkthrough will show you how to use this module to upload data, download data, and run queries.
+This walkthrough will show you how to use this module to upload data, download data, delete tables, and run queries.

 Supported Operations
 --------------------

-There are three interactions you can have with BigQuery, which are exposed as NStack functions
+There are four interactions you can have with BigQuery, which are exposed as NStack functions

 ================  ===========
 Function          Description
 ================  ===========
-``runQuery``      Execute an SQL query on BigQuery ``downloadData``  Download rows of data from a table ``uploadData``    Upload rows of data to a  table
+``runQuery``      Execute an SQL query on BigQuery ``downloadData``  Download rows of data from a table ``uploadData``    Upload rows of data to a table ``dropTable``     Delete a table from BigQery
 ================  ===========

 How To